sigmorphon/sigmorphon.github.io/sharedtasks/2016/index.md

 ### Submission

 We have released the test data!
 It is in the same format as the training and dev data with the exception that the last column has been omitted.
 Please run your system for each language and each task for which you wish to submit an entry into the competition.
 The output format should be a text file identical to the train and dev files for the given task.
 Essentially, you will be adding the missing last column of answers to the test files.
 Note that you may submit multiple predictions for a given row and we will measure mean reciprocal rank.
-If you do submit mutiple ordered guesses, please output multiple lines with differing last columns; the order in the file will be the order in which we rank them.
+If you do submit multiple ordered guesses, please output multiple lines with differing last columns; the order in the file will be the order in which we rank them.

 Email the resulting text files to sigmorphon.sharedtask.2016@gmail.com with the subject in the format: INSTITUTION--XX--Y, where you should replace institution with the name of your institution and XX with an integral index (in case of multiple systems from the same institution).
 In the case of multiple institutions, please place a hyphen between each name.
 If there are any additional details you would like us to know about your system or resources you used, please write a short description in the body of the email.
 The Y should specify either 1, 2, or 3, depending on which data you are using to solve the task.
 These three categories are:

 * 1 = Standard: The solution to task 1 may only use task 1 training/development data.
 Anything else is considered "using a bonus resource".
-Likewise, the solution to task 2 may only use task 1 and task 2 training/developent data.
+Likewise, the solution to task 2 may only use task 1 and task 2 training/development data.
 Anything else is considered "using a bonus resource".
 The solution to task 3 may only use task 1, 2, and task 3 training/development data.
 Anything else is considered "using a bonus resource".
 * 2 = Restricted: All tasks are solved using only task-number specific training data: task 1 uses only task 1 train/dev data; task 2 uses only task 2 train/dev data; task 3 uses only task 3 train/dev data.
 * 3 = Bonus: tasks are solved using the Standard approach, drawing also possibly on higher task number related training data and/or extra unlabeled data given on the website.